cwld/ubuntu-config-tool/README.md

 ## Usage

 To use this tool, simply run: `ubuntu-config-tool -c <your yaml config file>` and the config tool will take care of installing services as necessary.
+Installing/removing packages will be processed first, followed by copying and updating files, and then the service will be started or restarted.